 You can read more about Hampi and its ancient attractions here.

 Arambol is an infectious place.
 Once you have caught the bug, you are likely to return.
 Many people come back to this special North Goa town, year after year, to be welcomed back by the guest house owners who remember you by name.
 I am yet another happy victim.

-Now, read my comprehensive guide to solo female travel in Goa, here.
+Next up, read my comprehensive guide to solo travel in Goa, here.